-Agentia is a work of navigable poetry, examining the unfolding of the world through the encounters of animals, plants, and even stones.
+Agentia is a work of navigable poetry, examining the unfolding of the world through the encounters of animals, plants, and objects.

 Each entity featured in Agentia experiences, senses, or simply witnesses in ways very different to that of the human mind and body.
 Rather than suggest their being in the world can be expressed directly through language, Agentia (Medieval Latin for agency, ability, to act, perform, broadly construed) uses found language excerpted from related works of literature, creating a collage of registers (often strange and enigmatic), that can hint at such more-than-human stories - including, inevitably, their entangled relations with our own.